peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ~~~~

-On receiving a challenge response, the Certificate Issuer retrieves the public keys associated with
+On receiving a challenge response, the Certificate Issuer verifies that the
+Requestor is trusted.
+If the Requestor did not provide a `trustChain`, the
-the given entity (possibly performing Federation Entity Discovery to do so),
+Issuer MUST perform Federation Entity Discovery to obtain a Trust Chain for the
-then:
+Requestor.

+Once it has obtained a Trust Chain, the Issuer verifies:

+* That the Requestor's `acme_requestor` metadata is valid under the Trust
+  Chain's resolved metadata policy
+  ({{Section 6.1 of OPENID-FED}}}: relative="#section-6.1"}).

-* Verifies that the requested `openid-federation` identifier value matches the `sub`
+* That the requested `openid-federation` identifier value matches the `sub`
   parameter of the Requestor's Entity Configuration.

-* Verifies that the `sig` field of the payload includes a valid JWT over the
+* That the `sig` field of the payload is a compact JSON serialization of a JWS
-  key authorization, signed with one of the keys published in the Requestor's
+  signing the key authorization, signed with one of the keys published in the
-  `acme_requestor` metadata in its Entity Configuration, as specified in
+  Requestor's `acme_requestor` metadata in its Entity Configuration, as
-  {{requestor-metadata}}.
+  specified in {{requestor-metadata}}.
 The Issuer MUST only consider the key
   whose `kid` matches the `kid` claim in the Requestor's challenge response.
+The
-  The Issuer also MUST only consider keys published in the Requestor's
+  Issuer also MUST only consider keys published in the Requestor's
   `acme_requestor` metadata.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, it has failed.
-In either case, the Certificate Issuer responds according to
+In either case, the Certificate Issuer responds
-{{Section 7.5.1 of !RFC8555}}.
+according to {{Section 7.5.1 of !RFC8555}}.

 A non-normative example for the challenge object post-validation: